contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 ### 27.4.4 Who May Attend a Sealing of Living Children to Parents

-To observe the sealing of living siblings, stepsiblings, or half siblings to their parents, children under the age of 21 must be born in the covenant or sealed to their parents.
-In addition, children ages 8 and older must be baptized and confirmed and must have a temple recommend (see [26.4.4]).
+To observe the sealing of living siblings, stepsiblings, or half siblings to their parents, unendowed members under the age of 21 must be born in the covenant or sealed to their parents.
+In addition, children ages 8 and older must be baptized and confirmed and must have a current temple recommend (see [26.4.4]).
 Males who are at least 11 and turning 12 during the year of the ordinance must also hold the priesthood.

-Members who are married or are 21 or older must be endowed to observe such sealings.
+Members who are 21 or older must be endowed and have a current temple recommend to observe such sealings.

-The stake president may authorize persons who were not baptized or endowed due to intellectual disabilities to observe the sealing of their living siblings, stepsiblings, or half siblings to their parents.
-Such persons must have been either (1) born in the covenant or (2) sealed to their parents.
-The stake president writes a letter stating that the person is authorized to observe the sealing.
-This letter is presented at the temple.
+Married members who are younger than 21 do not need to be endowed to observe such sealings.
+However, they must have a current temple recommend (see [26.4.4]).